creativity and nature lover at heart

 • Computer usage

-• Whitewater paddling - (Former, ACA Level 4 Whitewater Canoe Instructor)
+• Whitewater paddling - (Former, ACA Level 4 Whitewater Canoe Instructor, certification expired)

 • Leave No Trace ethics - (LNT Master Educator)